Akarin-project/Akarin/README.md

 ---
 + **demo.akarin.io**

-*Contact me via the email below if you want to add your server here*
+*Contact me via the email below or open an [Issue](https://github.com/Akarin-project/akarin/issues) if you want to add your server here*

 Contributing
 ---